 In this case, the student should be able to note that the number of apple trees in each position represents a growing pattern that is non-linear and begins at 0 for term 0.
 This is non-linear, since the number of apple trees does not grow at a constant rate.
 In the table of values, as the term number increases by 1, the number of apple trees increases by an increasing constant rate (+3, +5, +7) .
 It produces a curved line in its graphical representation.

-The number of conifers would also start at 0.
+The number of evergreens would also start at 0.
 In the table of values, each time the term number increases by 1, the number of conifers always increases by 8.
 This relationship is therefore a linear growing pattern, as it increases with a constant rate of 8 conifers per position.
 Its equation is represented by c =8n.
 Its graph represents a straight line in the Cartesian plane.

 Skill: Comparing Linear Growing Patterns According to Their Constant Rates and Initial Values